Listen to this post

 Using tools like Slack and Microsoft Teams has helped me tame my inbox.
 Chatter lives in Slack; actions live in Trello; formal communications live in my inbox.
 If I need to act upon anything, I’ll create a Trello card from my email client and Slack.
 It helps me separate the concerns and keep myself sane with the high volume of communications I deal with daily.

 I Keep ’em Separated

 I’m using a handful of email accounts for distinct roles I play.
 My inboxes are single responsibility inboxes.
-I have one for work, I have one for myself, my family, and some for various side projects I work on.
+I have one for work; I have one for myself, my family and some for various side projects I work on.

 I create a new email account for every job and use that email account to access software tools I use at work.
 If the tools are internal tools that I’ll never use at a new job, I’ll log in to tools with my work email.
-When I was doing consulting, and I switched jobs potentially within months or less, this method helped me separate my concerns and avoid email chaos.
+When I was consulting, and I switched jobs within months or less, this method helped me separate my concerns and avoid email chaos.

 I’ll update this post as my approach changes.
 It’s simply an accounting of my approach to email as a tool.
-If you benefit from this approach, then great, if not share your approach or tell me why mine is wrong. 🚫
+If you benefit from this approach, then great; if not, share your approach or tell me why mine is wrong. 🚫

 It’s not rocket science. 🚀